Vietnam.vn - Nền tảng quảng bá Việt Nam

 Tonight and early tomorrow morning (January 13-14), the last full moon of the year of the Dragon 2024 shines in the sky of Vietnam.
 At this time, many places in the world can admire the phenomenon of the Wolf Moon 'swallowing' Mars.
 Can Vietnamese people see it?

-This year's Wolf Moon is the first full moon of the 2025 solar year and also the full moon of December, the last full moon of the year of Giap Thin before Vietnamese people welcome the full moon of the new year of At Ty 2025.
+This year's Wolf Moon is the first full moon of the 2025 solar year and also the full moon of December, the last full moon of the year of the Dragon before Vietnamese people welcome the full moon of the new year of the Snake 2025.

-According to the Hanoi Astronomical Society (HAS), the moon will reach its full moon phase in the twelfth lunar month at 5:26 a.m. on January 14.
-This is also the last full moon of the year of the Dragon.
-At this time, you can observe the moon all night long as it rises at dusk and only sets at dawn.
+According to the Hanoi Astronomical Society (HAS), the moon will reach its full phase in the 12th lunar month at 5:26 AM on January 14th.
+This will also be the last full moon of the Year of the Dragon.
+At this time, you can observe the moon throughout the night as it rises at sunset and only sets at dawn.

 Trăng tròn cuối năm Giáp Thìn: Tối nay người Việt xem được Trăng Sói 'nuốt' sao Hỏa?- Ảnh 1.